algorandfoundation/specs/dev/ledger.md

  - Under msgpack key `spmsg`, a structure that compose the state proof message, whose hash is being attested by the state proof.
 This structure defined [above](#state-proof-message)

+In order for a state proof transaction to be valid the following conditions should be meet:
+ - The type of a state proof transaction is `stpf`.
+ - Sender address should be equal to a special sender address, which is the hash of the domain-separation prefix `SpecialAddr` with the string `StateProofSender`.
+ - The transaction must not have any signature, must not have any fee, must have an empty note, must not have the rekeying field set, must not have any lease, and must not be part of a transaction group.
-In order for a state proof transaction to be valid, the round of the state proof (`sprnd`) must be exactly equal to the next expected state proof round in the block header, as described [above](#state-proof-tracking).
-When a state proof transaction is applied to the state, the next expected state proof round for that type of state proof is incremented by $\delta_{SP}$.
+ - The round of the state proof (`sprnd`) must be exactly equal to the next expected state proof round in the block header, as described [above](#state-proof-tracking).
+ - The state proof verification code should return `True` (see [state proof validity](https://github.com/algorandfoundation/specs/blob/master/dev/crypto.md#state-proof-validity)), given the state proof message, the state proof fields extracted from the transaction.
+In addtion, the verifer should also be given a trusted commitment to the participant array and Proven Weight value.
+The trusted data should be taken from the on-chain data at the relevent round.

 To encourage the formation of shorter state proof, the rule for validity of state proof transactions is dependent on the first valid `fv` round number in the transaction.